The NICU at Children’s National is proud to be #1 in the nation.

 The neonatology division provides consultation services to the Fetal/Translational Program as needed for maternal referrals, and neonatology support for delivery room stabilization of high risk patients being delivered at Children’s National.

-Children’s National Hospital, based in Washington, D.C., has been serving the nation’s children since 1870 and is ranked among the top seven pediatric hospitals in the country.
-Children’s National is #1 in Neonatology for a fourth consecutive year and is ranked in every specialty evaluated by U.S. News & World Report.
-Children’s Hospital has been designated as a Magnet® hospital, a designation given to hospitals that demonstrate the highest standards of nursing and patient care delivery.
-Children’s National offers expert care through a convenient, community-based primary care network and specialty outpatient centers in the Washington, D.C., metropolitan area, including the Maryland suburbs and Northern Virginia.
-Home to the Children’s Research Institute and the Sheikh Zayed Institute for Pediatric Surgical Innovation, Children’s National is one of the nation’s top NIH-funded pediatric institutions.
-Children’s National is recognized for its expertise and innovation in pediatric care and as a strong voice for children through advocacy at the local, regional and national levels.
+Children's National Hospital, based in Washington, DC, celebrates 150 years of pediatric care, research and commitment to community.
+Volunteers opened the hospital in 1870 with 12 beds for children displaced after the Civil War.
+Today, 150 years stronger, it is among the nation's top 10 children's hospitals.
+It is ranked No. 1 for newborn care for the fourth straight year and ranked in all specialties evaluated by U.S. News & World Report.
+Children's National is transforming pediatric medicine for all children.
+In 2020, construction will be complete on the Children's National Research & Innovation Campus, the first in the nation dedicated to pediatric research.
+Children's National has been designated twice as a Magnet® hospital, demonstrating the highest standards of nursing and patient care delivery.
+This pediatric academic health system offers expert care through a convenient, community-based primary care network and specialty outpatient centers in the D.C., metropolitan area, including the Maryland and Northern Virginia suburbs.
+Children's National is home to the Children's National Research Institute and Sheikh Zayed Institute for Pediatric Surgical Innovation and is the nation's seventh-highest NIH-funded children’s hospital.
+It is recognized for its expertise and innovation in pediatric care, and as a strong voice for children through advocacy at the local, regional and national levels.

 Specific Requirements and Preferences